Electronic Gaming Monthly: Web-only relaunch (2019–present)

 In March 2019, EGM announced that it was going to relaunch "later this year" into an outfit that will have "a new look and a focus on long-form features, original reporting, and intelligent critique."
 It enters under the backronym "Enjoy Games More".

 In a letter in April 2020, editor Josh Harmon announced that the site would no longer publish long-form articles, prompting speculation that the publication had shut down.
 Harmon edited the announcement shortly afterwards to confirm that the site would continue "some form of daily news coverage".

+In October 2024, EGM launched a Kickstarter campaign for a retrospective book about the history of the magazine, titled The Electronic Gaming Monthly Compendium.
+The campaign reached its fundraising goal of $35,000 within less than 24 hours of its launch.

+Game of the Year

 Magazine structure

 The magazine includes the following sections: